-9.2.12 Significant Exposure or Contamination Response Capabilities

-Personnel assigned to MFFF have dosimetry (activation foils installed in the SRS security badges) that can be used to determine if significant exposures have occurred.
-Personnel within the MFFF process areas wear a TLD, and an electronic pocket dosimeter.
+9.2.12 Significant Exposure or Contamination Response Capabilities the MFFF process areas wear a TLD, and an electronic pocket dosimeter.
 The electronic pocket dosimeter may be exposed to an excessive amount of radiation beyond the capabilities of the instrument.
 In that case, significant exposure dosimetry will be used to quickly identify personnel with high levels of exposure.
 Response personnel are trained to survey personnel, including significant exposure dosimetry, for indications of significant exposures.
 TLDs can be rapidly processed for a more accurate exposure determination.
 The combined readings are then used to determine the necessity of long-term medical treatment.